 Another thing that I don’t like about it is that there is no easy way to add enrol buttons in the middle or at the bottom of your sales page.

-So, there are some kinks in the page builder and I’m sure their team will take care of these soon.
+So, the page builder isn't very flexible and you can't modify the standard design much.
 Otherwise, the page builder will work well for creating sales pages for your digital products.

 Website Creation - The Bottom Line